jdhiser/uva-cs-auth-workflow-openstack/enterprise-configs/enterprise.md

 ** `endpoint` -- specifies that this is an endpoint that should have human emulation.
 ** `idp` -- specifies that this machine is an Identity Provider.
 Shibboleth will be configured.
 ** `sp` -- specifies that this machine is a Service Provider.
 Shib. and Moodle will be configured.
+** `fs` -- specifies that this machine is a file server.  endpoint nodes will be configured to mount domain-users' home directories.
+The domain specified here much match the endpoint's domain.

 # Sample Files